statinf-software/tms/README.md

-# TMS???
+# TMS320C28x Instruction Set Architecture

-TMS implementation in SimNML for GLISS2 ISS generator.
+TMS implementation in SimNML for the GLISS2 ISS generator.

-This GLISS ISA supports TMS???, 32???-bits architecture.
+This GLISS ISA supports TMS320C28x, 32-bits architecture, with both 16-bit and 32-bit instructions.

+You must use [our fork of GLISS2](https://github.com/jordr/gliss2) for some critical fixes.

 ## Installation